+There are several non-legal parallel corpora consisting of low-resource non-Indian languages as well, such as English-Kurmanji and English-Sorani \citep{Kurdish_Paper} bilingual corpora, \textit{KreolMorisienMT} \citep{KreolMorisienMT_Paper} which consists of two low-resource parallel corpora English-KreolMorisien and French-KreolMorisien, and \textit{ChrEn} \citep{ChrEn_Paper} which covers the endangered language Cherokee.
+Also, a new English-Arabic parallel corpus has been recently introduced by \citet{Arabic_Paper} to deal with phishing emails.
+The above-mentioned works are outlined in Table~\ref{tab:non-legal-corpora}.
+Note that \textit{none of the parallel corpora stated above are in the legal domain}.

-\textbf{Parallel corpora on legal text for non-Indian languages:} Organizations such as the United Nations (UN) and the European Union (EU) have developed several parallel corpora in the legal domain for MT.
+\textbf{Parallel corpora in the legal domain for non-Indian languages:} Organizations such as the United Nations (UN) and the European Union (EU) have developed several parallel corpora in the legal domain for MT.
 The \textit{UN Parallel Corpus v1.0} contains parliamentary documents and their translations over 25 years, in six official UN-languages~\citep{ziemski-etal-2016-united}.
 Again, based on the European parliament proceedings, \citet{koehn-2005-europarl} released \textit{Europarl}, a parallel corpus in 11 official languages of the EU. \citet{hofler2014constructing} released a multilingual corpus - \textit{Bilingwis Swiss Law Text collection} based on the classified compilation of Swiss federal legislations.
-The EU also released the \textit{EU parallel corpora} including multiple parallel corpora across 24 European languages~\citep{baisa2016european}.
-In comparison, there has only been little effort in the Indian legal domain towards development of parallel corpora for translation.
+The EU also released the \textit{EUR-Lex parallel corpora} including multiple parallel corpora across 24 European languages~\citep{baisa2016european}.
+These works are summarized in Table~\ref{tab:legal-non-indian-corpora}.
+In comparison, there has only been little effort in the Indian legal domain towards the development of parallel corpora for translation.